So while I write my A-Z of activity suggestions, we have to look at Q for Queen Elizabeth II and Queen Victoria, two truly celebrated British ladies.

-Located just a scenic 60 mile drive away from us is Balmoral Castle which has been the Scottish Home of the Royal Family since it was purchased for Queen Victoria by Prince Albert in 1852.
-From that moment on the Royal Family have been firmly linked to Scotland.
+Located just a scenic 60-mile drive away from us is Balmoral Castle, which has been the Scottish Home of the Royal Family since it was purchased for Queen Victoria by Prince Albert in 1852.
+From that moment on, the Royal Family have been firmly linked to Scotland.

-The route from Blervie House to Balmoral is the world-famous Snow Roads and is a drive we encourage all our guests to drive.
-If you want to see wild, spectacular Scotland – here it is.
-However, you might wish to ask Graham about his Garnshiel Bridge experiences!
+The route from Blervie House to Balmoral is the world-famous Snow Roads and is a drive we encourage all our guests to drive If you want to see wild, spectacular Scotland – here it is, however; you might wish to ask Graham about his Garnshiel Bridge experiences!

 Royal Warrant Town – Ballater

-If you love following in the Royal Family’s footsteps then you have to drive 7 miles down the road to Ballater.
-Known as Royal Warrant town because of the number of businesses supplying her Majesty.
-George Strachan the Grocer by Royal Appointment and the Prince of Wales has a restaurant here – The Rothesay Rooms.
+Suppose you love following in the Royal Family’s footsteps.
+In that case, you must drive 7 miles down the road to Ballater, Known as Royal Warrant town because of the number of businesses supplying her Majesty George Strachan, the Grocer by Royal Appointment, and King Charles has a restaurant here – The Rothesay Rooms.

 Another area where you will see the Royal Family’s affinity to Scotland is at the Braemar Gathering – the most famous Highland Games in the world.
 Many members of the Royal Family will always be in attendance.
-If you are not visiting Scotland while the Games are on you can always stop and explore the history of the Games at the Visitor Centre.
+If you are not visiting Scotland while the Games are on, you can always stop and explore the history of the Games at the Visitor Centre.

-And if you are visiting Johnstons of Elgin when you are staying with us check out the Balmoral tartan and estate tweed designed by Prince Albert in 1852 and first woven by Johnstons in 1853.
+And if you are visiting Johnstons of Elgin when you are staying with us, check out the Balmoral tartan and estate tweed designed by Prince Albert in 1852 and first woven by Johnstons in 1853.
 They still use the same colours and designs today.